-Dry eye describes a condition when the eye is unable to produce tears properly, or tears evaporate too quickly.
+Dry eye is when the eye is unable to produce tears properly, or tears evaporate too quickly.
+Ways of relieving the discomfort include applying a warm compress and using eye drops.

 People with dry eye may experience a stinging or burning sensation in their eyes or feel as if something is caught in their eyes.
 The affected eye may be red and painful or emit a stringy discharge.

 People with dry eye also sometimes experience blurred vision, or their eyes may get tired easily, especially when reading or using a computer.

 There are a number of home remedies and lifestyle changes that can reduce symptoms of dry eye and prevent the condition.
 This article will look at both, along with medical treatments for when home remedies do not help.

 Applying warm compresses to the eyes and then gently washing the eyelids using baby shampoo can help release the oil in the tear glands.
 This improves the quality of tears if you have blepharitis.

 In cold weather, using a bedside humidifier at night and adding a humidifier to a furnace can help to introduce some moisture back into the dry air.

 Fans, wind, and hair dryers can make eyes dry.
 People with dry eye should avoid too much air movement from these devices.
 Sunglasses may help protect the eyes from the wind when outside.

 It is recommended that people with dry eye drink as much as 8–10 glasses of water a day and stop smoking if they smoke.

 If dry eye is caused by medication, doctors may prescribe an alternative medication that does not list dry eye as a side effect.

 However, if dry eye symptoms are caused by a disease, doctors will attempt to treat the underlying cause.

 An anti-inflammatory drug called cyclosporine is sometimes prescribed to decrease corneal damage and increase tear production.